PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 Unfortunately, this will not work for Adroit or Nobel since those clusters do not mount `/tigress`.
 You will have to manually update the `~/.bashrc` files for those systems.
 One way to do this is to scp `myshortcuts.sh` from `/tigress` to those machines.

-Once the setup is complete, begin adding aliases and shell functions to `myshortcuts.sh`.
-See an [example file](https://github.com/PrincetonUniversity/removing_tedium/blob/master/03_aliases_and_shell_functions/myshortcuts.sh) which is in this repo.
+Once the setup is complete, begin adding aliases and shell functions to `myshortcuts.sh` (see the examples below as well as an [example myshortcuts.sh file](https://github.com/PrincetonUniversity/removing_tedium/blob/master/03_aliases_and_shell_functions/myshortcuts.sh)).

 If you make new additions to `myshortcuts.sh` then activate them in the current shell by sourcing your `~/.bashrc` file which will in turn source `myshortcuts.sh`: